 Some years later, when the sport had found its way to the ancient Roman Empire, the leather strips were replaced with the cestus, which was a glove that had been studded with metal.
 Boxing matches at the time were far more violent than they are today, and they usually ended with the death of one of the contenders.

 Once the Roman Empire collapsed, many of their pastimes disappeared with them.
 Boxing would resurface many years later in 17th century England, and organised boxing matches first begun in 1880.
 It only had five weight classes at the time, including Bantam, Feather, Light, Middle, and Heavy.
 Another form of the sport was known as prizefighting, and consisted of bare-knuckle boxing that became widely followed on the streets of London.

 The first record of this can be found in the London Protestant Mercury from 1681, with the first champion being James Figg in 1719.
-It’s also when sports betting began to make a rise, leading to the industries we have today, such as Singapore online casino sites.
+It’s also when sports betting began to make a rise, leading to the industries we have today.
 It had also been the period of time where the term “boxing” was first used, and it’s a term that has remained as part of the sport’s official events to this day.